ibm-cloud-docs/cis/logpush.md

    :   Enter the Splunk endpoint, channel ID, and authentication token.

       You can choose to use insecure verification; however, this is not recommended.

-   IBM Log Analysis
-   :   Be aware that IBM Log Analysis is deprecated and should not be used.
-       {: attention}

    Custom HTTP Destination
    :   Enter your HTTP endpoint.